KPFranceSAS/integration-channel/docs/user.md

 ### Delay of treatment
 If you received messages containing those information *Order AliExpress n°3017869929123012 (#53100) > Shipping should be processed in 30 hours for Order AliExpress n°3017869929123012 (#53100)*
-Some businesss rules have been added to check the integration process.
+Some Businesss rules have been added to check the integration process.
 > Every sale order managed by 3PL should be invoiced in less than 24 hours

 > Every sale order managed by our own warehouse should be processed in the 30 hours after the purchase.